telerik/kendo-angular/examples/README.md

 ## Creating a New Project

-1. Use `ng generate application <application-name>` to create a new sample application.
+1. Create a new sample application by running `ng generate application <application-name>`.
-1. Add the Kendo UI Default theme to the `styles` section of the application in `angular.json`
+1. In `angular.json`, add the Kendo UI Default theme to the `styles` section of the application.

-## Further help
+## Further Help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI, use `ng help` or check out the [Angular CLI `README.md` file](https://github.com/angular/angular-cli/blob/master/README.md).